coreruleset/coreruleset/CONTRIBUTING.md

 #### End of String Anchor ($)

-Consider, for example, needing to find the string `/admin/content/assets/add/evil` in the `REQUEST_FILENAME`.
+Consider, for example, needing to find the string `/admin/content/assets/add/evil` in the `TX:request_filename_raw`.
 This could be achieved with the following regular expression:

 ```python
 "@rx /admin/content/assets/add/evil"